How and When to Move Your Toddler to a Big Kid's Bed

-This blog's for you if your little baby isn't really a little baby anymore and that's never more obvious than when you put them into their crib and it no longer looks like a cozy little spot.
+That's never more obvious than when you put them in their crib and it no longer looks like a cozy little spot!

 - They're younger than three